 Rule 3.1: DATA SCOPE.
-All data transferred for LifeTracks shall flow to the third party contractor in accordance with applicable SLDS Governing Board rules, regulations, policies and procedures and in accordance with applicable state and federal laws.
+All data transferred for LifeTracks shall flow to the third-party contractor in accordance with applicable SLDS Governing Board rules, regulations, policies and procedures and in accordance with applicable state and federal laws.

-A. Individual governmental entities shall transfer data to the third party contractor for inclusion in LifeTracks that includes:

-- All data transferred as part of the development of LifeTracks as specified in individual data dictionaries for each data stakeholder; - All data required to meet the 12 elements of the America COMPETES Act (Public Law 110-69); - Data necessary to provide decision makers a tool to develop policies to support objectives, including, but not limited to: - Enabling Mississippians to secure and retain employment and receive better pay after completing training or postsecondary degrees; - Enabling Mississippi to meet the education and job skill demands of business and industry; - Developing an early warning system, which allows the state to intervene early, improving the graduation rates in high school and college; and - d.
-Linking teachers, teaching methods and programs that lead to positive student outcomes. - All data necessary for the successful continuation, management, and development of the online reporting portal (www.lifetracks.ms.gov); and - All data required to fulfill authorized ad hoc research and reporting requests.

-B. In an effort to maintain the highest degree of accuracy, LifeTracks shall adopt the business rules, logic, and calculation methodology of the contributing data provider.
-The third party contractor shall maintain agency/entity specific LifeTracks data dictionaries defining data elements:
+- A. Individual governmental entities shall transfer data to the third-party contractor for inclusion in LifeTracks that includes: - All data transferred as part of the development of LifeTracks as specified in individual data dictionaries for each data stakeholder; - All data required to meet the 12 elements of the America COMPETES Act (Public Law 110-69); - Data necessary to provide decision makers a tool to develop policies to support objectives. - All data necessary for the successful continuation, management, and development of the online reporting portal (www.lifetracks.ms.gov); and - All data required to fulfill authorized ad hoc research and reporting requests. - B. In an effort to maintain the highest degree of accuracy, LifeTracks shall adopt the business rules, logic, and calculation methodology of the contributing data provider.
+The third-party contractor shall maintain agency/entity specific LifeTracks data dictionaries defining data elements: